tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToSlurm/README.md

 ## Prerequisite

-All attendess should have Tufts HPC Cluster account and Bioinformatic workshop reservation access.
+All attendees should have Tufts HPC Cluster account and Bioinformatic workshop reservation access.

 Basic knowledge of Linux commands is desirable.